keeperofthenecklace/movieDB/README.md

 * Data Analysis
 * Exploratory Data Analysis
 * Confirmatory Data Analysis
+* More to come...

 ## Installation

+Please make sure you have redis install

+    This tutorial doesn't cover redis installation.

 Add this line to your application's Gemfile: